 It’s not just enough to tell people to chat in the coffee break, give them the chance to get to know each other better in a creative way.
 Have people place their business cards in the shape of your logo, try creating a scent together or building a model out of common place household goods.
 Let the attendees use the right and left side of their brain because getting out of their comfort zone builds memorable connections.

 Begin the event months before Day 1.

 Let your event deliver more for your business by incorporating pre communication that is engaging and fun.
-Allow attendees to talk to each other before the event begins through an event website or app.
+Allow attendees to talk to each other before the business event begins through an event website or app.
 For an incentive build the hype through company-wide mailings, pre event gifts delivered to the office or even a short competition.

 Talk talk talk!
 With each other, on your own and to the world.

 Make sure that your attendees can talk to each other at all times during the meetings by using social media to express their feelings or for an internal meeting your own portals.
 Use an event app to update agendas and allow people to create their own meetings during the event.
 Or let them ask questions directly to the speaker through live Q&A.